 However, an external drive might not be the best choice for you if you only have a few files that need storage, or if you already have a backup of your computer for example via backup software.
 In that case, using a small flash drive or an online cloud storage provider might be the better option.

-External Drive for Storage & Backup: What to Look for?
+External Drive for Mac and PC Compatible: What to Look for?

 Type: HDD and SSD